zupzup/blog/changing-career-path/post.md

 There are some conditions when it comes to the educational sabbatical in the form of having to provide proof that you actually did something educational worth a certain amount of "credits", or "time".
 This mandatory limit is low enough, however, that any type of university curriculum will be way above it, including a PhD program.

 The next step is to pinpoint a topic I want to start researching and dive deeper on.
 This turns out to be a bit difficult while working full time - at least for me.

+My problem isn't finding a topic, as much as only finding one area, or topic, as there are quite a few things I find interesting and could see myself exploring more deeply.

 I'm planning to take some time off at the beginning of the sabbatical to really get away from everything and to re-focus.
 In the past, clearing my mind in this way has helped me find the right path.

 So after this long, frustrating journey of figuring out what's next, I finally arrived at a point where I'm really looking forward to this new path.